Fourth Wall Up

 We tired rotating the hoist, since the other side wasn’t giving us any trouble.
 This did not help.

-Finally we realized that pulling from a higher angle on the opposite side of the wall would work, so I sat on the scaffolding and pulled away from there.
+Finally we realized that pulling from a higher angle on the opposite side of the wall would work, so I sat on the scaffolding and pulled from there.

-On the other side we replaced the chain hoists with some ratchet straps to keep the wall from swaying away from the rafter until the ridge beam is in place.
+We replaced the chain hoists with some ratchet straps to keep the wall from swaying away from the rafter until the ridge beam is in place.

-Then we simplified the bracing to make room for the side walls.
+Finally simplified the bracing to make room for the side walls.